A vacuum-ultraviolet spectropolarimeter for an electron beam ion trap: Introduction

 Polarization is one of the fundamental properties of radiation and provides important information on the physical processes that generate the radiation \cite{Fano3,Fujimoto2}.
 The polarization of emitted radiation generally originates from anisotropy in the radiation source or its environment.
 Therefore, measurements of polarization provide a powerful diagnostic of such anisotropic conditions.
 For example, polarization measurements have been used to diagnose anisotropic electron velocity distributions in plasmas \cite{Fujimoto1,Henoux1,FUjimoto3,Goto2,Goto3,Ramaiya1} and to infer magnetic field structures in astrophysical and laboratory environments \cite{Deglinnocenti1,Trujillobueno1}.
 In atomic radiation, the polarization is determined by the population distribution among magnetic sublevels of the excited state.
 Thus, measurements of polarization allow investigations of excitation processes at the level of magnetic sublevels, providing more detailed information than intensity measurements alone \cite{Balashov1}.

+For the diagnostics described above, the mechanisms responsible for generating the polarization must be well understood.
+For example, interpretation of polarization measurements in terms of anisotropic electron velocity distributions requires knowledge of the magnetic-sublevel population distribution produced by excitation by a directional electron beam.
+In most applications, these population distributions are obtained from theoretical calculations.
+Therefore, experimental validation of the underlying theory is essential for establishing the reliability of polarization-based diagnostics.

+An electron beam ion trap (EBIT) \cite{Marrs1,yebisu_nakamura} provides a well-controlled environment in which multiply charged ions are excited by a nearly monoenergetic and unidirectional electron beam.
+Such conditions make EBITs particularly suitable for benchmarking theoretical predictions of magnetic-sublevel populations and the resulting polarization.
+However, experimental polarization data for highly charged ions remain scarce, especially in the vacuum ultraviolet (VUV) and extreme ultraviolet (EUV) regions.
+The present work aims to provide benchmark data for detailed collision theories that resolve the populations of individual magnetic sublevels and predict the resulting polarization, thereby supporting the development of reliable polarization diagnostics for laboratory and astrophysical plasmas.

 In the visible wavelength region, well-developed polarimetric techniques exist because high-quality polarizers are readily available and inexpensive.
 In the X-ray region, several established techniques are used depending on the photon energy, such as Bragg reflection polarimetry\cite{Henderson1,Beiersdorfer6}, photoelectron angular distribution analysis \cite{Costa1,Iwata1}, and Compton polarimetry \cite{Shah1,Nakamura34}.
-In contrast, in the vacuum ultraviolet (VUV) and extreme ultraviolet (EUV) regions, reliable and widely established techniques for polarization measurements are limited.
+In contrast, in the VUV and EUV regions, reliable and widely established techniques for polarization measurements are limited.
+This is mainly because conventional transmissive polarizers are not available in these wavelength ranges and most materials exhibit strong absorption, which restricts the choice of optical elements for polarization analysis.
+Furthermore, polarization-sensitive interactions commonly exploited at higher photon energies are generally less practical in the VUV/EUV region, making accurate polarization measurements technically challenging.

 In this work, we have developed a spectropolarimeter capable of measuring the polarization of radiation in the VUV region.
 The design of the instrument incorporates key technologies developed for the sounding rocket experiment Chromospheric Lyman-Alpha Spectro-Polarimeter (CLASP) \cite{Kano1,Watanabe19}, which aimed at measuring the polarization of the solar Lyman-$\alpha$ radiation originating from the solar chromosphere and the transition region.
-The spectropolarimeter was installed on a compact electron beam ion trap (EBIT) \cite{cobit} to test its performance.
+The spectropolarimeter was installed on a compact EBIT \cite{cobit} to test its performance.
 As a demonstration experiment, we measured the polarization of the $2s$--$2p_{3/2}$ transition in Li-like N$^{4+}$ excited by an electron beam.